How to Bias a Tube Amplifier

 Measure Bias With the Output Transformer Shunt Method

 Another method used to measure bias is the output transformer shunt method.
 This method has you directly measure the power tube plate current but it is much more dangerous than the previous method for reasons you'll see below.
 Another reason to avoid this method is typically milliamp measurement is less accurate than volts and ohms for most multimeters.

 The first step is to measure and record the plate DC voltage on both of the power tubes' plate (pin 3).
-Pin 3 usually has a blue or brown wire coming from the output transformer.
+The plate pin usually has a blue or brown wire coming from the output transformer.
 The voltage should usually be between 300v to 500v DC.

 Then set your multimeter to measure DC milliamps.
-This usually involves moving the meter's red probe to another meter socket.
+Normally this involves moving the meter's red probe to another meter socket.
 Some meters require you to push a button to set DC or AC, make sure you're measuring DC current.
-If you have two multimeters use the best one to measure DC current and the other to measure DC voltage.
-Don't forget to switch the meter probes and settings as you go back and forth between measuring DC current and voltage.
+If you have two multimeters use the best one to measure DC current and the other to measure DC voltage so you don't have to go back and forth on one meter.
+If you do use one meter don't forget to switch the meter probes and settings as you go back and forth between measuring DC current and DC voltage.

 WARNING: When measuring milliamps (current) as soon as either meter probe makes contact with a voltage that same voltage passes through the meter to the other probe--both meter probes will be hot with high voltage so you must control both probes carefully.
 You must wear safety glasses because if a meter probe accidentally contacts a grounded component an arc will occur and molten metal will spray out from the arc.
 This procedure is dangerous and if you are not trained for working with high voltage I recommend you take your amp to a professional tech.